A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 \subsection{GNN for Specific Recommendation Applications}

 Graph neural networks are also widely used to handle the specific challenges in different applications of recommender systems.
 As for e-commerce/product recommendation, most of the existing works have been introduced in the above sections.
 Li~\textit{et al.}~\cite{li2020hierarchical} propose to stack multiple GNN modules and use a deterministic clustering algorithm to help improve the efficiency of GNN in large-scale e-commerce applications.
 Liu~\textit{et al.}~\cite{liu2021item} propose to leverage the topology of item-relations for building graph neural networks in e-commerce recommendation.
 As for the Point-of-Interest recommendation, GGLR~\cite{chang2020learning} uses the sequence of POIs a user visited to construct the POI-POI graph, where the edges between POIs denote the frequency of users consecutively visiting two POIs.
-Zhang~\textit{et al.}~\cite{zhang2021leveraging} propose to combine social networks and user-item interactions together, which deploys embedding aggregation on both social-connected users and interacted POIs.
-As for news recommendation, Hu~\textit{et al.}~\cite{hu2020graph} propose to introduce the preference disentanglement into the user-news embedding propagation.
+Zhang~\textit{et al.}~\cite{zhang2021leveraging} propose to combine social networks and user-item interactions together, which deploys embedding aggregation on both social-connected users and visited POIs.
+As for news recommendation, Hu~\textit{et al.}~\cite{hu2020graph} propose to introduce the preference disentanglement~\cite{wang2022disentangled} into the user-news embedding propagation.

-There are a lot of papers for specific applications, but they can be well categorized into and covered by the corresponding stages, scenarios, and objectives, and thus we omit them here.
+There are many other papers for specific applications, but they can be well categorized into and covered by the corresponding stages, scenarios, and objectives, and thus we omit them here.